 You can earn a free night with as little as 5,000 points for a category 1 room, with no blackout dates.

 It’s pretty much in-line with average credit card interest rates, but you certainly shouldn’t carry a balance if you don’t want to be bombarded with finance charges.

 [See no fee balance transfers if you want to transfer a balance.]

 There is also an annual fee of $75, which I suppose is offset by the free night’s stay you’re rewarded with each year.

 Another plus to the Hyatt Credit Card is that there is no foreign transaction fee, so it’s a great credit card to use when traveling abroad.

 Additionally, it’s infused with smart chip protection which secures your card when you travel internationally.

-By the way, there are roughly 500 Hyatt properties worldwide, so you’ll always have options.
+By the way, there are roughly 500 Hyatt properties worldwide, so you’ll always have options with this hotel chain.

-Despite the presence of an annual fee, it’s very easy to earn free hotel stays with this card.
+Despite the presence of an annual fee, which is waived the first year, it’s very easy to earn free hotel stays with this card.
 After all, your get two free nights simply by spending $1,000.